John Ratliff, Frédéric Louis and Cormac O'Daly1

-As a result of the two transactions, five HDD manufacturers became three and, in some market segments, the level of concentration was greater.8 Ultimately, most jurisdictions decided to clear the transactions in the sector for hard disk drives for storage of digital data (HDDs) on the condition that Western Digital (WD) sold some production assets to Toshiba.
-However, while China's MOFCOM9 allowed the transactions to go through, it imposed materially different remedies with worldwide impact.
+As a result of the two transactions, five hard disk drive (HDD) manufacturers became three and, in some market segments, the level of concentration was greater.8 Ultimately, most jurisdictions decided to clear the transactions in the sector for HDDs for storage of digital data on the condition that Western Digital (WD) sold some production assets to Toshiba.
+However, while China's Ministry of Commerce (MOFCOM)9 allowed the transactions to go through, it imposed materially different remedies with worldwide impact.
 The main points of interest are as follows.

-First, the EC, the United States and China each had different approaches to the essentially simultaneous transactions.
-The EC treated them under a 'first come, first served' rule, so that Seagate/Samsung, which was notified to the EC one day before WD/Viviti, was assessed against the market situation before the WD/Viviti transaction, while WD/Viviti was assessed against the backdrop of Seagate/Samsung.10 The US Federal Trade Commission (FTC) treated both cases as occurring simultaneously.
+First, the EU, the US and China each had different approaches to the essentially simultaneous transactions.
+The European Commission (EC) treated them under a 'first come, first served' rule, so that Seagate/Samsung, which was notified to the EC one day before WD/Viviti, was assessed against the market situation before the WD/Viviti transaction, while WD/Viviti was assessed against the backdrop of Seagate/Samsung.10 The US Federal Trade Commission (FTC) treated both cases as occurring simultaneously.
 MOFCOM assessed each deal separately, as if the other had not happened.

 Second, both the US and EU authorities11 cleared the Seagate/Samsung transaction without any remedy, whereas MOFCOM required the two businesses to be held separate until potential subsequent approval.

 Third, the EU, US, Japanese and Korean authorities diverged from China on what remedies were required in WD/Viviti.
-The European Union required WD/Viviti to divest certain production assets, including a production plant to an approved third party before closing the deal.12 The United States did the same, requiring a named upfront buyer, Toshiba.13 The Japanese and Korean authorities also required similar divestitures.14 However, in addition to this divestiture, MOFCOM required that WD and Viviti be held as separate businesses until approved.15
+The EU required WD/Viviti to divest certain production assets, including a production plant, to an approved third party before closing the deal.12 The US did the same, requiring a named upfront buyer, Toshiba.13 The Japanese and Korean authorities also required similar divestitures.14 However, in addition to this divestiture, MOFCOM required that WD and Viviti be held as separate businesses until approved.15

 Fourth, MOFCOM imposed other behavioural obligations.16 For example, Seagate was required to invest significant sums during each of the next three years to bring forward more innovative products.

-Finally, at a practical level, the same trustees were appointed in the United States and European Union for the WD/Viviti divestiture remedy, while others were appointed in China, covering the rather different behavioural remedy of monitoring firewalls between the two companies.
+Finally, at a practical level, the same trustees were appointed in the US and the EU for the WD/Viviti divestiture remedy, while others were appointed in China, covering the rather different behavioural remedy of monitoring firewalls between the two companies.

 MOFCOM's approach raised several points.